MatthewInch/UI24RBridge/README.md

 - **DefaultChannelRecButton**: Sets what function has a rec button on controller.
 You can use **phantom** for controlling phantom voltage or **rec** to set multi-track recording for this channel; default is "rec
 - **AuxButtonBehavior**: If you want faders switched between main send, aux sends and fx send only during holding respective buttons (**Release**) or to be switched (**Lock**) to current aux/fx send until next press of aux/fx select button happened.
 - **PrimaryButtons**: Config file name for buttons behaviour.
 You can redefine the buttons functionality.
-- **TalkBack**: with scrub button it is emulate the talkback function.
+- **TalkBack**: with the ***Talkback*** button it emulates the talkback function.
 The value is a channel number.
-If the button is pressed that channel is unmuted, if the button is released tha channel is muted. (if the property removed the function is turned off)
+If the button is pressed that channel is unmuted, if the button is released that channel is muted. (if the property is removed the function is turned off)
 - **RtaOnWhenSelect**: Set RTA on a channel when select that channel on the controller (value can be "true" of "false"
 - **EnableUserBank**: Set to "false" to disable the User bank (Bank U).
-The ***USER*** button and ***Global View*** button will do nothing.
+The ***Set User Channel*** button and ***Save User Layer*** button will do nothing.
 Useful when Bank U is not needed and accidental presses should be avoided.
 Default is "true"

 **Example of the settings file**